AndorfLab/ImmPort-Curation-Tool/documentation/README.md

 Correct:
 ![study14](images/014_study_directory_loaded.png)

-## 4 Fill out the table.
+## Step 5.
+Specify Study File metadata
-Use the resulting table to perform these annotations
+The generated table includes every file in the selected "Study Files" directory.
+For each file that you want to process:
-1. Assign table codes from the Data Dictionary to the files containing the data for each
+1. Assign the table code the coorelates this study file with the entries in the Data Dictionary
-2. Add an assessment name such as Medical History or Demographics relevant for each table
+2. Add an assessment name such as Medical History or Demographics.
+This assessment name should be a high-level, broad description.
 3. Select the ImmPort Template to which the tool should munge the files.
 Currently this tool only supports Assessments so pick that for each file to translate
-4. Select the default visit for each table
+4. If the data dictionary does not specific a visit field for this study file, specify the default visit.
+This default visit will be applied to every record in this study file.

-### 1 Assign table codes from the Data Dictionary to the files containing the data for each
+### 1 Assign the table code the coorelates this study file with the entries in the Data Dictionary
 ![study15](images/015_start_picking_table_files.png)

-### 2 Add an assessment name such as Medical History or Demographics relevant for each table
+### 2 Add an assessment name such as Medical History or Demographics
 This will become the assessment type in the ImmPort Data Model

-### 3 Select the ImmPort Template to which the tool should munge the files.
-Currently this tool only supports Assessments so pick that for each file to translate
+### 3 Select the ImmPort Template to which the tool should munge the files
 ![study16](images/016_call_them_something_then_select_assessment.png)

 ### 4 Select the default visit for each table